All-hazard weather radios in Douglas County, Kansas.

 Most newer model All Hazard Radios can be programmed to monitor and alert for up to 15 counties.
-Here is the programming guide for the weather radio is linked at the bottom of this page.
+A programming guide for the weather radio is linked at the bottom of this page.

 After programming your weather radio, be sure to check it!
 Ensure that the voice is clear and easy to understand.
 If it is not, here are some troubleshooting tips!

 - Try changing the location of the weather radio